Date

 Abstract submission

-It is anticipated that contributed talks will be 15 minutes + 5 minutes for questions.
+Contributed talks will each be allocated 15 minutes plus 5 minutes for questions.

-Posters will be displayed throughout the meeting and poster presenters will optionally have the opportunity to present a 1-minute oral “poster flash” presentation on the first afternoon of the meeting.
+Posters will be displayed throughout the meeting and poster presenters will optionally have the opportunity to present a brief oral “poster flash” presentation on the first day of the meeting.
+We are able to accommodate a range of poster sizes; we plan to supply mounting boards in two sizes (20×30 inches and 36×48 inches) and other poster sizes can be wall-mounted.

 Accommodation